Politics of the International Space Station: China

 China is not an ISS partner, and no Chinese nationals have been aboard.
 China has its own contemporary human space program, China Manned Space Program, and has carried out co-operation and exchanges with countries such as Russia and Germany in human and robotic space projects.
-China launched its first experimental space station, Tiangong 1, in September 2011, and has officially initiated the permanently crewed Chinese space station project since 2021.
+China launched its first experimental space station, Tiangong 1, in September 2011, and has officially initiated the permanently crewed Tiangong space station project since 2021.

 In 2007, Chinese vice-minister of science and technology Li Xueyong said that China would like to participate in the ISS.
 In 2010, ESA Director-General Jean-Jacques Dordain stated his agency was ready to propose to the other 4 partners that China be invited to join the partnership, but that this needs to be a collective decision by all the current partners.
 While ESA is open to China's inclusion, the US is against it.
 US concerns over the transfer of technology that could be used for military purposes echo similar concerns over Russia's participation prior to its membership.
 Concerns over Russian involvement were overcome and NASA became solely dependent upon Russian crew capsules when its shuttles were grounded after the Columbia accident in 2003, and again after its retirement in 2011.

 The Chinese government has voiced a belief that international exchanges and co-operation in the field of aerospace engineering should be intensified on the basis of mutual benefit, peaceful use and common development.
 China's crewed Shenzhou spacecraft use an APAS docking system, developed after a 1994–1995 deal for the transfer of Russian Soyuz spacecraft technology.
 Included in the agreement was training, provision of Soyuz capsules, life support systems, docking systems, and space suits.
 American observers comment that Shenzhou spacecraft could dock at the ISS if it became politically feasible, whilst Chinese engineers say work would still be required on the rendezvous system.
 Shenzhou 7 passed within about 45 kilometres of the ISS.